UPDATED: 6:40 a.m. ET, Nov. 11, 2020 —

 “Republicans will totally protect people with Pre-Existing Conditions, Democrats will not!
 Vote Republican,” Trump tweeted.

-He appears to be trying the same ploy for 2020.
+He appears to be trying the same ploy for this year, too.